Skip to main content

 Key takeaways:

-• Testing and isolation recommendations for COVID-19 have varied over the past few years.
+• Testing and isolation recommendations for COVID-19 have changed since the start of the pandemic.
 The current guidance is to stay home until you’re feeling better and your symptoms have been improving for at least 24 hours.

 At the start of the pandemic, the thought of catching the virus that causes COVID-19 was terrifying.
 There weren’t good treatment options, and the number of people dying or facing severe symptoms kept climbing.